-I. ANNUAL INCOME 11.
-How do you compute income that you know will last for a part of the year (i.e. unemployment)?
-12. Income received during which time period is used in computing annual income?
-13. To convert income to annual amounts, multiply: a) Monthly income x d) Semi-monthly x b) Weekly income x e) Hourly full-time x c) Bi-weekly x 14.
-If someone is paid on the 1st and 15th of the month, which calculation would be used?
-15. Who is considered a dependent?
-16. Describe the two methods for annualizing seasonal income.
-17. What income of a minor is included in annual income?
+ome received during which time period is used in computing annual in come?

+То convert income to an nnual amounts, multiply:

+a) Monthly income x

+b) Weekly income x

+c) Bi-weekly x

+d) Semi-monthly x

+e) Hourly full-time X

+omeone is paid on the nth, which calculation ne 1st and 15th of the on would be used?

+Wł no is considered a dep pendent?

+De scribe the two metho ods for annualizing seasonal income.

+Wł nat income of a minor r is counted?

-head or spouse?
-What income is included in annual income for a person 18 years of age or older who not the head or spouse? a) If the person is a full-time student? b) If the person is a part-time student? c) If the person is not a student? Ī Does annual income include employment income before or after taxes are taken out Ī When an individual receives Social Security benefits, does annual income include the amount with or without Medicare premiums?
-If Social Security benefits are reduced to make up for a prior overpayment by Social Security, what amount is included in annual income?
-If a family receives foster child care payments, is it included in annual income? - What is the income calculation formula when the family's total assets are less than or equal to \$5,000?
+at income is counted for a person 18 years of age or older: If the person is a full-time student?
+If the person is a part-time student?
+If the person is not a student? employment income before taxes (gross) after (net) taxes taken? en an individual receives Social Security benefits, is the amount with or without dicare premiums included in annual income? social Security benefits are reduced to make up for a prior overpayment by rial Security, what amount is included in annual income? family receives foster child care payments, is it counted in annual income? plain your answer: at is counted as income if a spouse is in the military and stationed of the home? w do you treat income received from persons outside the household? scribe the differences in how the income is treated if the outside person is a nily member. person is receiving alimony or child support payments on an irregular basis, at is used as income?